aeonSolutions/AeonLabs-HomeAutomation-Smart-Plant-Watering-and-active-monitoring-of-Electromagnetic-Fields/README.md

-# AeonLabs-HomeAutomation-Smart-Plant-Watering-and-active-monitoring-of-Electromagnetic-Fields
--Smart Plant Watering and active monitoring of Electromagnetic Fields
+# Smart Plant Watering and active monitoring of Electromagnetic Fields